-If the coronavirus pandemic is playing with your stress levels, know that you’re most definitely not alone.
+If the pandemic is still playing an roulette with your stress levels, know that you’re most definitely not alone.
 Figuring out how to combat stress can be, well, stressful.
 Thankfully there are a number of relaxation techniques that are easily accessible to us and they only involve using your breath.

 A growing number of studies show that breathing techniques are effective against anxiety and insomnia, symptoms that are undoubtedly familiar during these uncertain times.
 Which is why it’s key that we focus on how to optimize the functioning of our bodies and mind through our breath.

 “To function optimally as human beings, our physical, mental, emotional, and social systems are in a state of coherence – basically working together in a balanced manner,” Dr. Kris Boksman, Ph.D., C.Psych., tells SheKnows.
 “When our nervous system is in a state of coherence, we are more likely to be able to hang out in a general sense of well-being, as well as enjoy improvements in cognitive, social, and physical performance.
 We all need this in COVID times.”

 Not sure where to start when it comes to breathing exercises?
 No sweat.
 We gathered examples from a number of experts who walk us through their favorite breathing techniques.
 All you need is a quiet room and a pair of lungs to begin.